marco76/wildfly-javaee-8/Readme.md

 ## Goal

-The goal of this docker image is to build a WildFly version that supports some features of Java EE 8.
+The goal is to build an unofficial version of WildFly that supports some features of Java EE 8.
 This version allows the developers to test the new JSRs implementations without waiting the release of a new official version of WildFly.

 This WildFly version is based on the release 10.1.0.Final and it is used to deploy the demo: <http://javademo.io>